pibooth/pibooth/README.rst

 The states of the **LED 1** and **LED 2** are modified depending on the actions available for the user.

-Detailed state diagram can be found `here <https://github.com/pibooth/pibooth/blob/master/docs/plugin.rst>`_.
+Detailed state diagram can be found `on this page <https://github.com/pibooth/pibooth/blob/master/docs/plugin.rst>`_.

 Commands
 ^^^^^^^^